 - Make a plan – make sure you plan what you want to say, and what you want to ask.
 You may write them down using our Know your rights: Self-advocacy plan

 - Know your rights – the Act gives you a range of rights.
-These include appealing your order, asking for a second psychiatric opinion, and making an advance statement.
-For further information, read our other Know your rights fact sheets, talk to an advocate, or call 1800 959 353 to hear a free recording of your rights
+These include appealing your order, asking for a second psychiatric opinion, and making an advance statement of preferences.
+For further information, read our other Know your rights fact sheets, talk to an advocate, or call to hear a free recording of your rights

 - Ask questions – sometimes you need information on your treatment options or rights before you can make a decision.
 Therefore, it’s important to think about the questions you have for the treating team.
 You may write them down.
 It’s fine to expect answers to your questions